stakater/trireme-kubernetes/README.md

 This cryptographic authentication ensures that every label set on a `pod` and used into the NetworkingPolicies rules is protected against man-in-the-middle type attacks.
 This authentication can be based on a full Public Key infrastructure (recommended) or on a PreSharedKey.

-* When using `PKI`, The PrivateKey and corresponding CA Cert must be available locally on the node.
-The agent uses the Private key for signing all the labels sent on the wire.
-The corresponding certificate is also published as an `annotation` on the node object in Kubernetes API.
-Each node retrieves the certificate corresponding to all the other nodes by watching the node annotations.
+* When using `PKI`, The PrivateKey and corresponding CA certificate must be available locally on the node.
+The run-time uses the Private key for signing all the labels sent on the wire.
+The corresponding certificate is also published as an `annotation` on the node object in Kubernetes API and can be pre-distributed through the control plane.
+Each node retrieves the certificate corresponding to all the other nodes by watching the node annotations. (this is optional).
 * For `PreSharedKey` , the key must be available as an  environment variable.
 If using the `daemonSet` method for deployment, a Kubernetes secret is the safest and simplest method to share a PSK for the whole cluster.

 ## Try it!